Souchy/VampireKiller/docs/CreatureAssetWorkflow.md

 		- `Mesh > Clean Up > Merge by Distance`
 		- Retry steps 3-4
 5. `Export > gtLF 2.0 (.glb/.glbf)`
 	- Do not include animations in the export
+	- If material shared between assets:
+		- `Material > Materials > No export`
+		- Create a `StandardMaterial3D` in Godot, adding the texture image to `Albedo > Texture`
 6. Import into godot, character scene ready to be used and animated by an animation player with the library

 #### 1.2.1.
 Adding characters with non humanoid (or large) bodies
 1. Follow **1.1.** from steps 1 to 3